Work resulting from research done at the Center

 Iricinschi, Eduard and Holger Zellentin, eds.
 Heresy and Identity in Late Antiquity.
 Tübingen: Mohr Siebeck, 2008.

-Jackson, Tim.
-The Priority of Love: Christian Charity and Social Justice.
+Jackson, Timothy P. The Priority of Love: Christian Charity and Social Justice.
 Princeton: Princeton University Press, 2003.

 Jordan, Ryan.
 Church, State, and Race: The Discourse of American Religious Liberty, 1750-1900.
 Lanham: University Press of America, 2012.

 Josephson, Jason Ananda.
 The Invention of Religion in Japan.
-University of Chicago Press, 2012.
+Chicago: University of Chicago Press, 2012.

 Kane, Paula.
 Sister Thorn and Catholic Mysticism in Modern America.
 Chapel Hill: University of North Carolina Press, 2013.

-Kavka, Martin.
-Radical Traditions: Tradition in the Public Square: A David Novak Reader, co-edited with Randi Rashkover.
+Kavka, Martin and Randi Rashkover, eds.
+Radical Traditions: Tradition in the Public Square: A David Novak Reader.
 Grand Rapids, Mich.: SCM/Eerdmans, 2008.

 — and David Novak, eds.
-The Cambridge History of Jewish Philosophy: The Modern Era, co-edited with David Novak.
+The Cambridge History of Jewish Philosophy: The Modern Era.
 Cambridge: Cambridge University Press, 2012.

 Klemp, Nathaniel.
-The Morality of Spin.
+The Morality of Spin: Virtue and Vice in Political Rhetoric and the Christian Right.
 Lanham, MD: Rowman and Littlefield, 2012.

 Krueger, Oliver, ed.
 Nicht alle Wege führen nach Rom.
 Religionen, Rituale und Religionswissenschaft jenseits des Mainstreams.
 Festschrift für Karl Hoheisel zum 70.
 Geburtstag.
 Frankfurt: Verlag Otto Lembeck, 2007.